sos-berlin/js7-api-schemas/src/main/resources/raml/api/documentation/dailyplan/submissions/controllerIds.md

 <td>optional; array[string]</td>

-<td>Filter submissions to the controllerIds that are listet in the list controllerIds.
+<td>Filter submissions to the Controller Ids that are listet in the list controllerIds.

 </td>